 Crowell & Moring’s international arbitration practice was established in 2005 as an offshoot of its Washington, DC-based litigation practice.
 The group really took off in 2007 with the hire of a ready-made team from Fulbright & Jaworski, including Arif Hyder Ali, who became practice chair.
-It rapidly took on some weighty ICSID and commercial matters, and earned a place in every edition of the GAR 100 from 2008–2012.
+It rapidly took on some weighty ICSID and commercial matters.

-Most of the international arbitration team is based in Washington, DC, with others in New York, London and Brussels.
-The firm recently closed its offices in Cairo and Riyadh.
+Most of the international arbitration team is based in Washington, DC, with others in New York and London.

 Who uses it?